zainfathoni/kawalmasjid/README.md

 ## Tech Stack

-Listed here are only the most important parts in the stack.️ Some setup mostly finished, but some might haven't done yet or still in progress.
+Listed here are only the most important parts in the stack.️ Some setups are mostly finished, but some might haven't been done yet or are still in progress.
 More details and references can also be checked from [`mhaidarhanif/rewinds`](https://rewinds.mhaidarhanif.com) and [`catamyst/stack`](https://a.catamyst.com/stack).

 ## Development